Anaa (TV series): Plot

 Azam, Izzah's father bears this conversation between his daughter and wife.
 When Kabeer and Izzah's Nikkah is about to start, Altamash enters and tells everyone that he will always be by Izzah's side and assures that Izza can depend on him.
 He also says that it is Izzah's right to choose her life partner and no one can force her.
 Listening to this, Azam tells Izza that if she wants to disagree, she can.
 Izza then disagrees.
 Meanwhile, Daneen survives and Anya tells Areesh that she helped Ghazanfar in finding Daneen and that she was part of the plan.
 Areesh became furious and left.
 Daneen escaped from the hospital and hid at Izza's house.
 Nashwa plans to get Anya and Areesh killed and they were shot.
 Anya gave birth to a son and Areesh was still in ICU.
 Izza argues with Altamash that he's misunderstanding Daneen.

-Izza funds a flash drive in her driveway which said that Altamash killed a guy named Saleem.
+Izza finds a flash drive in her driveway which said that Altamash killed a guy named Saleem.
 Altamash later realizes and confronts Daneen that he misunderstood her and apologizes.
 Daneen convinces Izza to patch things up with Altamash.
 Altamash apologizes to Izzah, says that he truly loves her and she's the most beautiful person he's ever met.
 Izza then confronts Altamash and asks him if he killed someone.
 Altamash feels hurt that Izza doesn't trust him and asks her to leave.
 Daneen helps the two to patch things up.
 Altamash visits Daneen at Izzah's house.
 Daneen tells him to fix things with Izza and to send her abroad.
 Altamash replies I'm saying that Izza has a huge trust issue and a relationship can not survive if the trust isn't there.
 Daneen then tells Izza the entire story and the reason why Altamash killed that man.
 Which was that Manager Saleem raped Anya at a very young age.
 Daneen also tells Izza that Altamash takes good care of the Manager's wife and kids.
 Daneen visits Areesh in the hospital and Ghazanfar surprisingly apologizes to Nazia and Daneen that he wronged them a lot and ruined their lives.
 Meanwhile, Altamash has a hunch that Nashwa is the one who planned to get Areesh and Anya killed.
 Nashwa disagrees and blames it on Altamash.
 Then Altamash opens Nashwas phone and shows the messages she sent the guy who shot her brother and pregnant sister in law, to Ghazanfar.
 Izza was also present there.
 Later, Izza goes to Altamash and apologizes.